Viktoria Listunova: 2022

 Listunova competed at the Doha World Cup in early March.
 She qualified to the vault and uneven bars finals in first place and was the second reserve for the balance beam final.
 During event finals Listunova placed third on vault behind Oksana Chusovitina and Csenge Bácskay and won gold on uneven bars.

-While in Doha it was announced that starting March 7 Russian and Belarusian athletes would be banned from taking part in FIG-sanctioned competitions due to the 2022 Russian invasion of Ukraine.
+While in Doha it was announced that starting March 7 Russian and Belarusian athletes would be banned from taking part in FIG-sanctioned competitions.